Active Self-Semi-Supervised Learning for Few Labeled Samples: Method

 \subsection{Prior Pseudo-label Generation}

-We generate PPL $y_{prior}$ by propagating labels based on clusters.
-We use the constrained seed K-Means\cite{basu2002semi} instead of K-means to benefit from labeled sample constraints for better clustering.
-The labels of the labeled samples are propagated to all unlabeled samples in the same cluster, and then normalized to obtain PPL.
-We note that as the number of clusters $K$ increases, the probability of samples in the same cluster having the same label increases.
-Therefore, in order to improve the accuracy of PPL, we should increase $K$.
-However, as $K$ increases, the number of samples contained in each cluster decreases, and the number of clusters that do not contain any labeled samples increases (especially, when $K$ is greater than the number of labeled samples), resulting in more unlabeled samples that are not propagated to the labels.
-As a trade-off, we set different $K$ for $C$ times clustering such that most of the unlabeled samples will be covered by labeled samples, while those farther away from any labeled samples will have lower confidence.
+We generate PPL, $y_{prior}$, by applying label propagation based on clusters.
+Instead of using basic K-means, we employ constrained seed K-means~\cite{basu2002semi} to leverage labeled sample constraints, which enhances the quality of clustering by using label information when updating cluster centers.
+Then, the labels of the labeled samples are propagated to all unlabeled samples within the same cluster and then normalized to derive PPL.

+Another remaining issue is determining the value of $K$ for clustering.
+It is worth noting that as the number of clusters $K$ increases, the likelihood of samples within the same cluster sharing the same label also increases.
+Therefore, to improve the accuracy of PPL, it is advisable to increase $K$.
+However, as $K$ rises, the number of samples per cluster decreases, leading to an increase in the number of clusters devoid of any labeled samples.
+This is particularly evident when $K$ surpasses the number of labeled samples, resulting in a larger proportion of unlabeled samples not being associated with any labels.
+As a trade-off, we adopt a strategy of performing multiple clustering runs (denoted as $C$) and using different values of $K$ for each run.
+This approach ensures that the majority of unlabeled samples are encompassed by labeled samples, while those located farther away from any labeled samples exhibit lower confidence levels.